janoodleFTW/timy-messenger/README.md

 ### B3.
 Configure firebase app
-Next you’ll need to configure your firebase app for Flutter as described in [Add Firebase to an App / Flutter](https://firebase.google.com/docs/flutter/setup)
+Next, you’ll need to configure your firebase app for Flutter as described in [Add Firebase to an App / Flutter](https://firebase.google.com/docs/flutter/setup)

 **iOS**